RE-Ayala/RE-Ayala/README.md

 - ⚡ Fun fact: ...
 -->

-For more information on current projects and step-by-step tutorials, visit my [project page](https://re-ayala.github.io){to be updated}.
+For more information on current projects and step-by-step tutorials, visit my [project page](https://re-ayala.github.io) {to be updated}.

 Interested in contacting me?
 Reach out to me on [LinkedIn!](https://www.linkedin.com/in/rose-ayala/)